singhhari/RN-Pixabay/README.md

 [API documentation](https://pixabay.com/api/docs/)

-Familiarize yourself with the rules being used in the associated .eslintrc and .stylelintrc.json configs.

-There are git pre-commit hooks (implemented using [Husky](https://github.com/typicode/husky) and [lint-staged](https://www.npmjs.com/package/lint-staged) to enforce formatting and linting rules.

 ## Git Process

 - This is a public repo.
 If you want to make improvements, raise a PR on a feature branch.